Jaron-Wilson/WorkoutApp/completed.md

 - **Fair Competition:** Based on improvement, not absolute strength
 - **Progress Tracking:** Visual progress bars show relative gains
 - **User Highlighting:** Current user highlighted in leaderboard
+- **Workout Details:** Click on a workout to see the details in a modal

 ### Workout Tracking
 - **Daily Logs:** Detailed exercise, weight, sets, reps